Skip to content

 Experts say it's generally not a good idea to stop taking creatine abruptly.
 Instead, it's best to slowly wean yourself off of it by reducing your dosage over time.
 This will help minimize potential side effects and allow your body to adjust to its normal state gradually.

-The Good, Bad, and Ugly of Creatine
+Pros and Cons of Creatine

-Here’s a quick look at creatine:
+Here’s a quick look at the pros and cons of quitting creatine:

 FAQs